rabmach/debola/README.md

 ```#[ ! "$DISPLAY" ] && [ "$(tty)" = "/dev/tty1" ] && PROMPT_COMMAND="startx && exit;"```
 at the bottom of restored ~/.profile in order to log in automatically after you input your credentials.

-## Get There from Here, Simple and quick
+## Get There from Here, Simple and Quick

 Install Debian from the [net installer](https://www.debian.org/CD/netinst/), choose advanced, expert install and opt to give a password to the **root user** and choose only **standard system utilities** at the software installation part, un-check the rest.